Read Time: 10 minutes

 Key features of Nmap:

-• Tool suite: Includes Ncat for data transfer and debugging, Ndiff for comparing scan results, and Nping for packet generation and analysis.
+Integrated tool suite: Includes utilities such as Ncat for network communication, Ndiff for comparing scan results, and Nping for packet generation and analysis.

 Source: Nmap